ScienceBenchmark: A Complex Real-World Benchmark for Evaluating Natural Language to SQL Systems: The Need for a New Benchmark - Motivating Example: Astrophysics

 These observations expose the need for specialized benchmarks designed to capture the particularities and semantics of the domain at hand as well as the types of queries that need to be understood by an NL-to-SQL system.
 These requirements, in combination with the size that such a benchmark necessitates, prohibit its manual construction.

-Since large and complex schemas are hard (even for experts) to understand and query, the question that naturally arises is \emph{how to build such benchmarks?} The answer is data augmentation, which in turn brings its own challenges.
+Since large and complex schemas are hard (even for experts) to understand and query, the question that naturally arises is \emph{how to build such benchmarks?} The answer is data augmentation, which in turn brings its own challenges: { \emph{How to build representative SQL queries for a new database?
+How to come up with their NL descriptions?
+How to do it with minimal, if any, human involvement? }}